JawadAlSaeed/HelpDesk-Project/README.md

   3. Frequently Asked Questions (FAQs)

 In the IT application, it will have the basic functions to view requests such as:
   1. View all requests and search through them.
-  2. switch the state of the requests.
+  2. Switch the state of the requests.
   3. Email users of requests.
   4. Delete requests.